Banks write off NPAs worth Rs 516 cr of 38 wilful defaulters in H1 FY18

 As part of this exercise, 38 loan accounts of wilful defaulters were written off the books of banks during April-September period of 2017-18, it said.

 Write-off in banking parlance means that the bank has made 100 per cent provision from its earning against that account.
-Following this, non-performing asset (NPA) is no longer part of its balance sheet.
+Following this, no-performing asset (NPA) is no longer part of its balance sheet.

 However, the write-off puts pressure on balance sheet of banks as it erodes operating profit.